PeeHaa/php-net-tutorial/topics/05-basic-commands-and-operations.md

 Basic commands and operations
 =============================

-Printing texts
+Printing content
 --------------

-One of the most common things you want to do is displaying some texts.
+One of the most common things you want to do is display content.
 In the previous topics we have already done it.
-To display a text we can simply do:
+To display a message we can simply do:

     <?php
     echo 'This is the text that is going to be displayed';

 On the first line we have started PHP mode by adding the PHP opening tag `<?php`.
 On the second line we instruct PHP to display the text `This is the text that is going to be displayed`.
 As you can see the text is encapsulated in quotes.
 This is mandatory (for strings).
-And we close the `echo` statement with a semi colon (`;`).
+We close the `echo` statement with a semi colon (`;`).

 > **Note:**
 > To do basic printing in PHP we can either use [`echo`][echo] or [`print`][print].
 If we would have replaced `echo` with print in the previous example the outcome would have been the same.